jungha-dev/newsVideo/VERCEL_DEPLOYMENT_FIX.md

 4. **Storage errors**: Verify the storage bucket name is correct
 5. **API key errors**: Make sure all API routes are using Firebase Admin SDK, not client-side Firebase
 6. **Build-time errors**: Ensure Firebase initialization only happens at runtime, not build time
+7. **Client-side errors**: Make sure no Firebase Admin SDK imports are in client-side components

 ## Security Notes